vadoff/random/README.md

 Install:
 --------
-Just drop the files into your library and #import "Random.h" to use.
+Just drop the files into your library, and #import "Random.h" to use.

 Example:
 --------